 But there was still more to eat in Mui Ne.

 On the first night, my friend and her group took me closer to the town for a seafood feast.
-There were a line of seafood restaurants that catered to tourists–the food looked pretty good, but it was definitely not the best quality.
+There was a line of seafood restaurants that catered to tourists — the food looked pretty good, but it was definitely not the best quality.
 Much of the seafood was already dead when we picked out what to order.

 Overall, the restaurant was good, but it was much more expensive than I expected for Vietnam.
 We ended up spending almost $30 per person.
 So, when my friend said they were going back there the next night, I decided to wander out on my own in search of something else.

 On that second evening as I wandered the main street in search of a restaurant that looked good, I ran into a group of Chinese tourists who were doing the same.
 We split a taxi closer to the main part of town, though we realized later that we didn’t go far enough.
 We ended up at a little restaurant not all that far from my hotel.

 It wasn’t quite what any of us had originally wanted, but we shared a good meal of spring rolls, clams, and a whole fish.
 Unfortunately, the lighting in the restaurant was also not too good for photos.

 On the final night, as the group returned to the same restaurant again, I took the opportunity to check out the surrounding eateries.
 Of course, I ended up right across the street at a simple outdoor spot that had a decent crowd.
 The food seemed just as good as anywhere else and it was far less expensive than what I got the first night — so much so that I wandered out to check out some bars down the street after dinner.